mtsanovv/ShootThis-Web/README.md

 ```diff
 - By default, this uses http, which is EXTREMELY insecure BECAUSE PASSWORDS ARE SENT IN PLAINTEXT.
 ALWAYS USE HTTPS WHENEVER SENDING PLAINTEXT PASSWORDS!
 ```

+**For using secure (https) connections for the ShootThis-Backend servers, please refer to the [SSL configuration for ShootThis-Backend servers](https://github.com/mtsanovv/ShootThis-Backend/blob/master/README-SSL.md)**.

 7. In order to have everything operational, you need to set up the backend, following the instructions.
 [ShootThis-Backend](https://github.com/mtsanovv/ShootThis-Backend)
 8. **There is the chance of having bruteforce attempts on login.
 Thus, you need to set up a firewall filtering packets on login and game server as well.**